 The local communities believe if anyone curse, shout, or disrespect the mountain, they will offend the spirits of the mountain.
 In conclusion, respect the mountain and the local belief is what every climber should do.
 It is one of the very important Mount Kinabalu Climbing Tips.

 Please take a minute to listen to your Mountain Guide(s) and read through these instructions.
 They may save your life:

-Identify your Mountain Guide(s) who will display an identification card.
+Identify your Mountain Guide(s)

 Travel together in your group

 Alert your Mountain Guide(s) if you face any difficulty.

 Display your climbing permit and show it to Park Officers when you pass by the checkpoints located at Timpohon Gate and Sayat-Sayat on your way up and down.

 If for any reason, you are separated from your group or the Mountain Guide(s), please follow the white rope that marks the Summit Trail.
 Besides that, if visibility is very low or in the dark, please hold on to the rope and follow it.
 (There is a thick white rope leading all the way from the vegetation belt above Panalaban to the Summit.
 Use this rope to help climbing up and prevent falling when walking down.
 PLEASE FOLLOW and USE THE ROPE FOR YOUR OWN SAFETY).

 The weather on the summit area can deteriorate in a matter of minutes.
 Thick mist may reduce visibility to only 3 meters.
 Besides that, a rainstorm and wind of up to 120 km/hr may occur at times.
 Please hold on to the rope, which will lead you to safety.